Spencer Torkelson Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 12th in the league.

-- The Orioles have a 4.32 team ERA that ranks 16th across all league pitching staffs.
+- The Orioles have a 4.20 team ERA that ranks 16th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (23 total, 1.2 per game).
+- The Orioles rank 15th in baseball in home runs given up (27 total, 1.1 per game).

-- The Orioles will send Rodriguez (0-0) to the mound for his fourth start of the season.
-He is 0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched.
+- Gibson (4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched) gets the start for the Orioles, his sixth of the season.

-- The right-hander last appeared in relief on Friday, when he tossed 2/3 innings against the Detroit Tigers while giving up hits.
+- In his most recent appearance -- out of the bullpen on Sunday -- the right-hander threw 2/3 innings against the Detroit Tigers while surrendering hits.

-- The 23-year-old has put up an ERA of 6.91, with 11.9 strikeouts per nine innings, in three games this season.
-Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.